 Web scraping is the process of automatically extracting information from a website.
 Web scraping, or data scraping, is useful for researchers, marketers and analysts interested in compiling, filtering and repackaging data.

-Web Scraping in Python and BeautifulSoup:
+Web Scraping with Python and BeautifulSoup:

 In this example, we are scraping college footballer data from ESPN website.